kachurovskiy/nanoels/h5/README.md

 - Connect each potentiometer wiper to the matching `JZ`, `JX`, or `JY` signal
 - Connect the joystick button between `JBUTTON` and `GND`
 - The joystick behaves like proportional handwheel input for Z, X, and Y; Y only moves when `ACTIVE_Y` is enabled, and holding the button enables rapid motion
+- In `JOY` mode, the Z and X joystick axes behave like lathe feed levers: Z/X deflection commands spindle-synchronized feed using the configured pitch magnitude, the joystick Y axis permanently changes the pitch like `+` / `-` with speed based on deflection, pressing the joystick button in neutral toggles `ON`/`OFF`, and pressing it while Z or X is deflected performs rapid movement

 Scale terminals aren't used in the code yet.